 The Apttus Accelerate keynote hall featured mammoth screens, jam packed audiences and a star studded roster of speakers and announcements.
-On the the opening day, CEO Kirk Krappe announced Apttus Omni the new Middle Office Platform.
+On the the opening day, CEO Kirk Krappe announced The Apttus Intelligent Middle Office platform.
 Nick McCoy demonstrated the power of Max Proactive from an E-Z-Go golf cart, IBM discussed Artificial Intelligence and their new partnership with Apttus, and finally Simon Heap of Bain & Co discussed how to optimize revenue yield for profitable growth.
 Day 2 was even more exciting, featuring the much anticipated conversation with the venerable, and legendary entrepreneur Sir Richard Branson.
 Sir Richard, was joined by Apttus Chief Revenue Officer Raj Verma, and CEO and founder Kirk Krappe to discuss a variety of topics including innovation, disruption, passion, and success.

 But that was the keynote stage, and that was the morning.
 Afternoons were dedicated to breakout sessions, customer success stories, thought leadership and insightful best practices.
 Here is a quick rundown of Day 2’s top sessions.

 1. Achieving Competitive Advantage with a Subscription-based Revenue Model